 Registration is Free.
 Click here to register.

-At this all day meeting for the general public learn about new scientific studies of fibroid biology, and about ongoing clinical trials treatments for uterine fibroids.
-Learn about what goes into the decisions of health insurance companies in determining what new treatments to reimburse.
-Finally learn about how women and their families can advocate for new treatment options for these tumors that interfere with work and make life difficult.
-The attendees will learn how women can work together to remove the barriers to effective uterine fibroid treatments.
+At this all day meeting for the general public learn about new scientific studies of fibroid biology, and about ongoing clinical trials of treatments.
+Learn about health insurance companies reimbursement decisions for new treatments.
+Finally learn about how women and their families can advocate for treatment options for these tumors that interfere with work and make life difficult and how women can work together to remove the barriers to effective treatments.

-For further information contact either Phyllis Leppert: email@example.com or
+For further information contact either Phyllis Leppert: email@example.com, firstname.lastname@example.org or

 Darlene Taylor: dtaylor@NCCU.EDU